 Navigating the surveillance state for trans liberation

 The 2024 Paris Olympics was meant to be a celebration of athletic might yet it became a political battleground where the politics of identity were as fiercely contested as the sports themselves.
 The Olympics showcased an unsettling moment when Algerian boxer Imane Khelif faced a torrent of bigotry for allegedly not appearing woman enough.
-The likes of JK Rowling, Logan Paul and tech libertarian Elon Musk were amongst the many that amplified the disinformation campaign against Khelif, which has then spiralled into a public spectacle that not only cast doubt on Khelif's identity but also painted a stark picture of the broader systemic issues at play.
-Khelif is not trans, but the furor at the Paris Olympics over her gender identity mirrors the disturbing ideologies that trans people have long endured at the hands of transvestigators, who intrusively scrutinise appearances in their witch hunt to “expose” the next trans individual.
+The likes of JK Rowling, Logan Paul and tech libertarian Elon Musk were amongst the many that amplified the disinformation campaign against Khelif, which has then spiralled into a public spectacle that not only cast doubt on Khelif's identity but also painted a vivid picture of the broader systemic issues at play.
+Khelif is not trans.
+Let us put it out there.
+Yet, the furor at the Paris Olympics over her gender identity vis a vis gender expression mirrors the disturbing ideologies that trans people have long endured at the hands of transvestigators–the very same people who intrusively scrutinise appearances in their witch hunt to "expose" the next trans individual.
 Even popstar Taylor Swift did not escape scrutiny as people zoomed in on her ‘bulge’ under her navy blue bathers.
 It's called mons pubis, people.

 This is an example on how Visage Technologies classifies if a face is feminine or masculine.
 Screenshot from https://visagetechnologies.com/gender-detection/

 And this is what Automated Gender Recognition (AGR) seeks to automate.
 AGR attempts to correlate physical attributes with gender identity, a premise that has already been challenged by contemporary research.
-In an editorial, Nature journal strongly argues that anatomy does not definitively determine someone's gender.
-It highlights the complexity of sex and gender as spectrums, which include a variety of biological, psychological, and cultural factors.
-It further emphasises the inaccuracy and harm of using certain characteristics to assign gender, noting that gender identity involves more than just visible or genetic markers.
-Another paper worth mentioning is that of Daphna Joel, who finds that human brains exhibit a “mosaic” of features, some more common in females compared with males vice versa.
+An article published by Nature journal strongly argues that anatomy does not definitively determine someone's gender.
+The author further highlights the complexity of sex and gender as spectrums, which include a variety of biological, psychological, and cultural factors.
+Therefore, relying solely on physiological traits to define someone’s gender can lead to inaccuracies and harm, as gender identity encompasses more than just visible or genetic characteristics.
+Another paper worth mentioning is that of Daphna Joel, who finds that human brains exhibit a "mosaic" of features, some more common in females compared with males and vice versa.
 This undermines the notion that there are distinctly male or female brains, highlighting the complexity and variability of brain characteristics across genders.

 Outside airport security, the reach AGR could extend into everyday spaces such as public restrooms.
 And this is not just speculative as we are already seeing AGR being employed in various contexts, such as the Giggles for Girls app, the dating app L’App, and even a restaurant in Oslo that targets ads based on gender, showing men pizza and women salad.
 In areas with deeply conservative values, like the American Bible Belt, the deployment of AGR systems in these spaces to enforce gender norms is a real possibility.
 The city of Odessa, Texas, has already introduced a $10,000 bounty for reporting transgender individuals who use bathrooms that correspond to their gender identity.
 This illustrates a troubling trend where AGR could potentially be used to enforce discriminatory laws and stoking fear among transgender communities.